 The end of flowering time among the apple genotypes showed great variation, spanning from 14 April to 26 April.
 The flowering period was completed in genotypes BA-18 and BA-9 on 14 and 15 April, respectively, and in BA-8 and BA-43 on 16 April.
 Furthermore, the flowering was completed on 22 and 23 April in genotypes BA-6 and BA-7, respectively, and lastly, out of 4 genotypes, BA-36 and BA-37 ended the flowering on 24 April and BA-35 and BA-38 on 26 April.

-The flowering date and period may vary depending upon the cultivar aptitude as well as ecological and cultural conditions (Facteau et al.,1986).Our results were in close confirmation with that of Kumar et al. (1997), who reported that flowering time in apple started from last week of March to first week of April and Mratinic and Aksic (2011) reported that the earliest initial bloom was recorded in some apple cultivars on 22ndApril and lasted till 6th May and also reported an approximate 16 day of difference in full bloom between the earliest and latest cultivars.
+The flowering date and period may vary depending upon the cultivar aptitude as well as ecological and cultural conditions (Facteau et al.,1986).Our results were in close confirmation with that of Kumar et al. (1997), who reported that flowering time in apple started from last week of March to first week of April and Mratinic and Fotric Aksic (2011) reported that the earliest initial bloom was recorded in some apple cultivars on 22ndApril and lasted till 6th May and also reported an approximate 16 day of difference in full bloom between the earliest and latest cultivars.
 However, most of the accessions in present study were early or mid-bloomers but late bloomers should be favoured because of its possibility to avoid freezing injury.
-Our results were also in close confirmation with Pirlak and Bozbuga (2012).
+Our results were also in close confirmation with Bozbuga and Pirlak (2012).